Getting your Trinity Audio player ready...

 “Yeah.
 Yeah, we did.”

-“So, what happened to The Nameless One?” reasserted Nate.
+“So, what happened to The Nameless One?” pressed Nate.

 “We’ll let Billy tell it to you, Nate.
 It’s his story.”

-Since I made it safely to my sanctuary, I may have overindulged in recounting the story.
+Since I’d made it safely to my sanctuary, I may have overindulged in recounting the story.

-Myles and Gene got the rawest and most winded version the second I pushed into the door.
+Myles and Gene got the rawest and most winded version.

 After an unsuccessful bid to gain answers from the others, Nate finally floated over to me.